 - Beef Stew: It only takes 30 minutes of cooking time in a pressure cooker.

 - Chicken with Mushroom Sauce: Umami goodness in less than 30 minutes.

 - Savory Pot Roast: Homestyle roast in only an hour.

 - Chicken Cacciatore: You'll spend more time cleaning up the kitchen than it takes to cook.

-- Split Pea and Pasta Soup: Fast and flavorful, soul-satisfying soup.
+- Split Pea and Pasta Soup: This is a fast and flavorful, soul-satisfying soup.

 - Southwest Beef Brisket: It isn't smoked, but it's ready in an hour.

-- Spaghetti Sauce: You don't have to simmer it for hours to get rich flavor.
-Twenty minutes will do it.
+- Spaghetti Sauce: No need to simmer for hours to get rich flavor—20 minutes does it.

-- Pressure Cooker Jambalaya: A one-pot meal ready in 45 minutes start to finish.
+- Pressure Cooker Jambalaya: Try this one-pot meal, ready in 45 minutes, start to finish.

 - Porcupine Meatballs: The pressure cooker is the perfect tool for these juicy meatballs.